 • Whisk mayo and milk into pumpkin and bring to a low simmer; keep warm until the pie shell comes out of the oven.

-• Process eggs in food processor until foamy, about 5 seconds.
+• Process eggs in now-empty food processor until foamy, about 5 seconds.
 With processor running, slowly stream in half of the warm pumpkin mixture.
 Scrape down sides of bowl as needed, add remaining pumpkin and process 30 seconds more.

 • Serve with whipped cream.

-We’ll email this post to you, so you can come back to it later!
+We’ll email this post to you, so you can come back to it later.

 Video